 Cities for CEDAW

-Cities for CEDAW is a campaign to implement a “Convention on the Elimination of All Forms of Discrimination Against Women” (CEDAW) ordinance in 100 or more cities at the municipal level.
+Cities for CEDAW is a campaign to implement a “Convention on the Elimination of All Forms of Discrimination Against Women” (CEDAW) ordinance at the county and municipal levels.

 Resources and more information can be found at: CEDAW